mrhammadasif/nitro-express-api/README.md

 ### Available NPM Scripts

 - `npm start` - this is your point of start normally if you are on dev server
+- `npm server` - start server based on generated scripts
+- `npm publish [branchName]` - this will merge all changes in your provided branch (**i.e. branchName**) into dist branch and then push those changes to server (usefil for deploying changes to server) by default it will use master (in case not provided)

 ### Code of Conduct